SWEG-2015EC-Batch/Codify/ETS1123_15_Rajaf_Dereje/READme.md

-our group name is !codify
+This is Rajaf Dereje's File # :computer: